myosyn/Nabi/docs/CONTRIBUTING.md

 Nabi will remain a community driven bot for the foreseeable future, being completely free for usage, as well as most parts remaining open source for the foreseeable future.
-However, some parts are required to stay closed source, most likely because of the fact that people can abuse said features, and make work arounds for that feature.
+However, some parts are required to stay closed source, most likely because people can abuse said features, and make workarounds for that feature.
 Therefore, we cannot risk letting those features out in the wild.

 Since Nabi is a community maintained bot, we are very restrictive of the stuff that gets through and the things that don't.
 We really only want quality features that aren't useless, and if they prove to